| Title: | Interface Between GMT Map-Making Software and R |

 whether data should be appended to an existing file, separating segments with ">" lines. |

-is a filename, the data should be tabular with or without
+If x is a filename, the data should be tabular with or without

 a header, separated by commas or whitespace.
 The first line is